Collaborative Research

 Info

 This Interception Dream Team seeks to develop a screening test using machine learning techniques to identify and diagnose pancreatic lesions currently not detectable with existing technology.
-This Dream Team also seeks to develop a first-in-human vaccine to prevent or stop development of PDAC in individuals with an inherited predisposition, who have evidence of precancerous changes in their pancreas and mutant KRAS gene in endoscopic pancreatic juice samples.
+This Dream Team also seeks to develop a first-in-human vaccine to prevent or stop development of PDAC in individuals with an inherited predisposition, who have evidence of precancerous changes in their pancreas and mutant KRAS gene in endoscopic samples.
 To further enhance earliest possible diagnosis, this Dream Team plans to create a blood test for identifying individuals at risk for PDAC who would be candidates for early detection using imaging technology.

 SU2C-Lustgarten Foundation Translational Research Team